 Also, we're working to ensure that content built using the current Rift development kit is compatible with new Oculus hardware, though there will be some integration required to take advantage of the new features, especially for the best experience.

 We’re excited to introduce Marshall Cline, our new VP of Platform.
-Marshall is a world renowned software architect, engineer, PhD., and author of the legendary C++ FAQ.
+Marshall is a world renowned software architect, engineer, PhD., and co-author of the legendary C++ FAQs.
 His work was an early inspiration for Brendan and Michael when they started in the games industry.
 Marshall is heading up development of the Oculus platform, which means he’s responsible for all the web services powering your virtual reality experience.
 Please join us in welcoming him to the team!

 In case you missed it, the Rift was featured on the Today Show, where Matt Lauer tried the Unreal Engine 4 Elemental demo on the 1080p HD Prototype live on national television!

 The Rift also won a Popular Mechanics Breakthrough Award and a Golden Joystick Award for Innovation of the Year!
 It’s a huge honor — Thank you for making these possible!

 Finally, if you’re in the Boston area the weekend of Nov.
 2nd, join us for a VR developer meetup!
 A few of us will be there talking about the Rift, virtual reality, and hardware development.
 You can find all the details here.